 They ordered a CT scan for additional information on her right lung.
 After six weeks of seeing different doctors, Marlyn received a diagnosis of pleural mesothelioma.
 Marlyn had invasive surgery removing numerous ribs and part of the cancerous lung.

 She also went through numerous cycles of chemotherapy that put her on the road to recovery.
-Thirteen years later, she's still on that road.
+Decades years later, she's still on that road.

 An artist from Rhode Island, Kendra Ferreira has enjoyed a great life with three children and a loving husband.
 She taught art classes and exhibited her artwork.
 In 2001, Kendra was diagnosed with mesothelioma after noticing her stomach swelling without any weight gain.

 She was originally diagnosed with ovarian cancer and had a hysterectomy; then her doctor realized that the cancer had originated as peritoneal mesothelioma and spread to the ovaries.

 After finding mesothelioma specialists, she took part in a clinical trial surgery, followed by chemotherapy.
 She was sensitive to many of the chemotherapy blends, but her specialists were able to tailor them to her specific needs, resulting in her recovery.
-Ten years later, she’s still enjoying good health.
+More than a decade later, she’s still enjoying good health.

 - Clinical trial surgery

 In 2007, Jill Litton was examined after a possible cancer scare.
 Luckily, the cells were benign, and she thought that was the end of it.
 Three years later, Jill noticed that she had put on some weight in her belly.
 She assumed that it must have something to do with quitting smoking, but decided to see her doctor just to be sure.

 While visiting the doctor, she laid down to be examined.
 When her doctor pushed on her abdomen, Jill felt a sharp pain.
 Her doctor, concerned, sent her to have tests done.
 Before she could be tested, however, she had an allergic reaction that sent her to the hospital.
 During her hospital stay she was scanned and found to have peritoneal mesothelioma.

 Dr. Brian Loggie at Creighton Medical University treated Jill with Heated Chemotherapy (HiPEC) and traditional chemotherapy with Alimta and Carboplatin.